Kevin2599/geophysical_notes/README.md

 # miscellaneous

-Other notebook of interest somewhat related to geophysics, such as a notebook showing a comparison between colormaps (the dreadful _jet_ against a bunch of -- better -- alternatives).
+Other notebook of interest, maybe only tangentially related to geophysics, such as a notebook showing a comparison between colormaps (the dreadful _jet_ against a bunch of -- better -- alternatives).

 * [Color palettes](http://nbviewer.ipython.org/github/aadm/geophysical_notes/blob/master/colormaps.ipynb)